Projected Distribution Loss for Image Enhancement: Comparing feature distributions

 where $F_u(s), F_v(s)$ are the cumulative distribution functions (CDF) of $I_u$ and $I_v$, respectively~\cite{peyre2019computational}. \textbf{Numerical Implementation.} In our setting, we want to compare the empirical distributions of the projected features from two images.
 Let $\{a_i\}_{i=1}^n$ and $\{b_i\}_{i=1}^n$ represent the set of one-dimensional (projected) features of the two images to compare.
 In this case, the cumulative distribution functions are directly replaced by the empirical distributions, that is, $F_\mathbf{a}(s) = \frac{1}{n}\sum_{i=1}^n \mathbf{1}_{\{a_i \le s\}}$ and $F_\mathbf{b}(s) = \frac{1}{n} \sum_{i=1}^n \mathbf{1}_{\{ b_i \le s\}}$, where $\mathbf{1}_{\mathcal{X}}$ is the indicator function of set $\mathcal{X} \subset \mathbb{R}$.
 Let $(a_{i_p})$ be the set $\{a_i\}$ sorted in ascending order, i.e., $a_{i_p} \le a_{i_{p+1}}$ (and similarly $(b_{i_p})$).
 The empirical distribution $F_\av(s)$ is a non-negative non-decreasing step-wise function having $n$ steps at $s_i=a_{i_p}$ and values $F(s_i) = i/n$.
 Then~\eqref{eq:onedim_wasserstein} can be directly computed by measuring the distance between the sorted sequences,

 This implies that for the one-dimensional case, we can compute the Wasserstein distance between the cumulative distributions by sorting the (projected) features.
 This leads to a straightforward implementation of the 1D-Wasserstein distance in Tensorflow with just a few lines of code.
+Note that sorting is not a fully-differentiable operation.
+In fact, $\text{sort}(\textbf{u}) = \textbf{P} \textbf{u}$, where $\textbf{P}$ is a permutation matrix that depends on $\textbf{u}$.
+During the forward pass the right permutation matrix $\textbf{P}$ is computed.
+During the backward pass, $\textbf{P}$ is kept constant, leading to an approximation of the derivative\footnote{This is straightforward to implement using the Tensorflow function \texttt{tf.nn.top\_k($\ldots$, sorted=True)}.}.